- Are miniature dachshunds good pets?

 As most dog owners know, exercise is essential for maintaining a healthy weight and preventing behavioral problems.
 For a miniature dachshund, this means 30-45 minutes of activity per day, preferably in two separate sessions.

-When choosing an exercise area, it’s important to select a safe, off-leash location with plenty of interesting sights and smells.
+When choosing an exercise area, it’s important to select a safe, off-leash location with plenty of exciting sights and smells.
 And because dachshunds are susceptible to back injuries, it’s important to avoid activities that involve excessive jumping.

 With a little planning and care, you can provide your dachshund with the exercise they need to stay happy and healthy.